<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for Thermo Fisher Scientific Thermo Fisher Scientific does not operate as a healthcare provider in the traditional sense; rather, it is a leading global provider of laboratory equipment and healthcare solutions, primarily serving pharmaceutical companies, hospitals, and research institutions.
 The company's services range from the manufacture of laboratory supplies to offering analytical instruments and diagnostic reagents, thereby supporting healthcare providers in their missions.
 Potential Healthcare Cost Increases in 2026 As healthcare costs continue to climb, 2026 is anticipated to see significant premium increases for consumers, particularly within the Affordable Care Act (ACA) marketplace.
 With some states projecting hikes exceeding 60%, factors like the expiration of enhanced federal subsidies and escalating medical costs converge to challenge affordability.
 Reports indicate that without congressional intervention, approximately 92% of ACA policyholders may face a staggering rise of over 75% in out-of-pocket premiums.
 This financial strain underscores the urgent need for individuals to proactively navigate their healthcare options.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Thermo Fisher Scientific employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Thermo Fisher Scientific employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Thermo Fisher Scientific employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'